staff@illuminationsdyslexia.com

 Children with dyslexia can learn how to read and write successfully.

-Dyslexia therapy is available to your child in person and on-line even as you wait for results of evalution.
+Dyslexia therapy is available to your child in person and on-line even as you wait for results of evaluation.

 Your child may be receiving remediation at school.
 Under the Every Student Succeeds Act, all students not making progress should receive "tier" interventions.
 As a parent of a child with dyslexia, look for instruction that is: